tencentcloudstack/terraform-provider-tencentcloud/website/docs/r/mysql_readonly_instance.html.markdown

 * `fast_upgrade` - (Optional) Specify whether to enable fast upgrade when upgrade instance spec, available value: `1` - enabled, `0` - disabled.
 * `force_delete` - (Optional) Indicate whether to delete instance directly or not.
 Default is `false`.
 If set true, the instance will be deleted instead of staying recycle bin.
 Note: only works for `PREPAID` instance.
 When the main mysql instance set true, this para of the readonly mysql instance will not take effect.
 * `intranet_port` - (Optional) Public access port.
 Valid value ranges: [1024~65535].
 The default value is `3306`.
-* `master_region` - (Optional, ForceNew) The zone information of the primary instance is required when you purchase a disaster recovery instance.
+* `master_region` - (Optional) The zone information of the primary instance is required when you purchase a disaster recovery instance.
 * `param_template_id` - (Optional) Specify parameter template id.
 * `pay_type` - (Optional, **Deprecated**) It has been deprecated from version 1.36.0.
 Please use `charge_type` instead.
 Pay type of instance.
 Valid values: `0`, `1`. `0`: prepaid, `1`: postpaid.
 * `period` - (Optional, **Deprecated**) It has been deprecated from version 1.36.0.
 Please use `prepaid_period` instead.
 Period of instance.
 NOTES: Only supported prepaid instance.